 These vegan blueberry lemon muffins are light, airy, and perfumed with vanilla.
-Super easy to make – no special equipment needed!
+Super easy to make!
+(No special equipment needed.)

 One of the best things about brunch is the freedom to mix sweet and savory foods in the same meal.
 Because it’s breakfast and lunch, you can have chicken and waffles, pancakes and a side of bacon, and so forth.
 There are no rules!
 It’s anarchy!

 I love nibbling on something sweet alongside [or as a prerequisite to] my savory brunch, and these vegan blueberry lemon muffins fit the bill perfectly.
 They’re light and airy, and not overly sweet.
 They have a rich, moist texture – thanks to coconut oil and almond flour – and a heavenly lemon-vanilla aroma.
 Best of all, they’re incredibly simple to make and require zero special equipment.
-Let’s jump in!

-What Makes These Muffins So Magically Moist and Fluffy
+What Makes These Muffins So Magically Fluffy

-Ingredient Notes + Substitutions
+Key Ingredients + Substitutions

 - Baking Powder: Essential for making muffins rise in the oven.